Steve Plimpton

 I'm still involved in some technical work, particularly for the open source codes listed below.

 My research at Sandia involved implementing and using scientific simulations designed for parallel supercomputers, as well as the creation of efficient parallel algorithms.
 Many of the models I worked on were particle based; some used structured grids or finite elements.
-Most of the codes I was a developer for were for materials modeling, some for biology and informatics problems.
+Most of the codes I helped develop were for materials modeling, some for biology and informatics applications.

 Software for download: